 After having graduated in Geological Science (BSc, University of Naples Federico II, 2014), in 2017 I obtained a MSc degree in Natural Resources Geology (University of Roma Tre) focusing on Geodynamics.
 In 2016 I was awarded an Erasmus+ Grant which gave me the opportunity to work on my Master thesis in partnership with the University of Orleans, France.
-Main object of the project was the structural emplacement of the Ronda peridotites (Betic Cordillera, Spain), implying my involvement in local structural fieldwork and Raman Spectroscopy analyses at IMPMC, Paris.
+Main target of the project was the structural emplacement of the Ronda peridotites (Betic Cordillera, Spain), implying engagement in local structural fieldwork and Raman Spectroscopy analysis at IMPMC, Paris.
 I was supervised by Prof L. Jolivet (University of Orleans), by Prof C. Faccenna and Dr F. Rossetti (University of Roma Tre).

 During my Master I also had the chance to handle active- and passive-source seismic data, acquired along the CROP-04 line (Southern Apennines), in collaboration with Dr N. Piana Agostinetti.

 I joined the University of Leeds (Ores and Mineralisation Group) in October 2018, to start my PhD.
 I am currently member of IoM3 (Intitute of Materials, Minerals and Mining) and SEG (Society of Economic Geologists).

 PhD project introduction

 The primary objective of my PhD is a spatial characterization of gold compositional variations in association with fault networks, to inform on the styles of Au-related mineralisation and identify potential hydrothermal fluid pathways at the local and regional scale.